UMassCDS/PythonProjectTemplate/README.md

 [Don't put data science notebooks into production](https://martinfowler.com/articles/productize-data-sci-notebooks.html), they are [hard to test, version, parametrize and keep track of state](https://www.reddit.com/r/datascience/comments/ezh50g/jupyter_notebooks_in_productionno_just_no/).

 There _are_ [companies that use notebooks in production architecture](https://blog.goodaudience.com/inside-netflixs-notebook-driven-architecture-aedded32145e), but they have entire Devops organizations to help configure deployment and _still_ use workflow tools like [papermill](https://papermill.readthedocs.io/en/latest/) and Airflow to parametrize notebook dependencies.
-Unless you are willing to put in the effort to parametrize your notebooks in pipeline workflow, don't use them.
+Unless you are willing to put in the effort to parametrize your notebooks in pipeline workflows, don't use them when stability and reproducibility matter.

 Best practices for working with notebooks are changing as they become more popular.
-However, for now most of these services are too expensive for our partners or difficult to get access to and configure.
+However, for now most of these services are too expensive for our partners or difficult to configure.
 You can use a notebook for prototyping and exploratory analysis, but once the project moves forward, use [`nbconvert`](https://linuxhint.com/convert-jupyter-notebook-python/) to convert the notebook to python code, then add some tests!